IMDS Compliance

 Frequently Asked Questions

-What suppliers are required to submit IMDS data?
+What companies are required to submit material data in IMDS?

-What happens when an MDS is rejected by an OEM?
+What happens if an MDS is rejected by an OEM customer?

-How does Certivo handle GADSL updates and substance reclassifications?
+How does Certivo handle annual GADSL updates in the context of IMDS?

 What declaration formats does Certivo accept from automotive suppliers?

-Certivo accepts any format: PDF declarations, Excel spreadsheets, safety data sheets, IPC-1752, existing IMDS exports, and freeform responses.
-CORA extracts substance data to CAS number precision regardless of format or language through AI document parsing and certificate validation, eliminating the need to standardize supplier inputs before processing.
+Certivo accepts any format: PDF declarations, Excel spreadsheets, IPC-1752, IMDS exports, XML files, proprietary supplier templates, and freeform responses in any language.
+CORA extracts substance data regardless of format or language through AI document parsing and certificate validation—eliminating the need to standardize supplier inputs or mandate specific templates across your multi-tier supply chain.

-Does Certivo support IMDS alongside REACH, RoHS, and CAMDS requirements?
+Does Certivo support both IMDS and CAMDS alongside broader regulatory frameworks?

 Ready to Automate IMDS Compliance?